-The following tables show amounts required to pay scheduled principal and interest on the 2022 Bonds during each year ending February 1.
-However, the City expects to retire the Series 2022A Bonds earlier than scheduled from Surplus Tax Collections.
+The following tables show amounts required to pay scheduled principal and interest on the 2022 Bonds during each year.
+However, the City expects to retire the 2022 Bonds earlier than scheduled from Surplus Tax Collections.
 See THE 2022 BONDS, Redemption and PROJECTED MANDATORY REDEMPTION.